VILLASframework/documentation/VILLASfpga.md

  - FPGA models built with
    - Simulink by using [Xilinx' System Generator](https://www.xilinx.com/products/design-tools/vivado/integration/sysgen.html).
    - C / C++ by using [Xilinx' High Level Synthesis](https://www.xilinx.com/products/design-tools/vivado/integration/esl-design.html).
- - Commercial converters via [EtherCAT](https://en.wikipedia.org/wiki/EtherCAT) (planned)
+ - Commercial inverters and HIL amplifiers via [EtherCAT](https://en.wikipedia.org/wiki/EtherCAT) (planned)

-Like it's software counterpart, VILLASfpga can be configured to connect these interfaces in an arbitrary fashion without the need of generating a new bitstream.
+VILLASfpga can be configured to connect these interfaces in an arbitrary fashion without the need of generating a new bitstream.
 This is realized by using [a software configurable switch](https://www.xilinx.com/products/intellectual-property/axi4-stream_interconnect.html) in the FPGA fabric.

 VILLASfpga is based on ARM's [AXI-4 Stream](http://infocenter.arm.com/help/index.jsp?topic=/com.arm.doc.ihi0051a/index.html) interfaces and therefore relying on Xilinx's Vivado toolchain.
 This limits the the range of supported FPGA families to Virtex 6, 7 and the newer Ultrascale devices.
 Bitstreams for the [Xilinx VC707 FPGA evaluation board](https://www.xilinx.com/products/boards-and-kits/ek-v7-vc707-g.html) are available upon request.

+## Repositories

+The VILLASfpga project is splitted into two Git repositories:
+- [VILLASfpga](https://git.rwth-aachen.de/acs/public/villas/VILLASfpga) contains the C++ driver library and a few example applications
+- [VILLASfpga-hardware](https://git.rwth-aachen.de/acs/public/villas/VILLASfpga-hardware) contains the Xilinx FPGA design based on the Vivado

+## Available Bitstreams

+@todo Coming soon